Overview section of the computer editor

 If you have lost communication with the computer, a diagnostics package can be created locally.
-For more information, see Create a diagnostic package.
+For more information, see Create a diagnostic package and logs.

 A Trusted Platform Module (TPM) is a type of chip that is used for hardware authentication.
 VMware uses the TPM with its ESXi hypervisors.
 During the boot sequence, an ESXi writes a SHA-1 hash of each hypervisor component to a set of registers as it loads.
 An unexpected change in these values from one boot sequence to the next can indicate a possible security issue worth investigating.
 Deep Security can monitor the TPM on an ESXi after every boot and raise an Alert if it detects any changes.
 If you select the option to enable TPM monitoring on an ESXi that doesn't support it, the option will be automatically disabled.